brightspot/react-examples/graphql-schema-versioning/README.md

 ✨  Done in 0.24s.
 ```

-The `graphql-schema-versioning/app/schemas` directory now holds two GraphQL files, representing the schemas should you want to manually review the schemas.
+The [schemas](app/schemas) directory now holds two GraphQL files, representing the schemas should you want to manually review the schemas.

+With two schemas to compare, we can leverage GraphQL Inspector's [Schema Validation]('https://the-guild.dev/graphql/inspector/docs/essentials/diff') and compare the two schema versions.

-### Step 4: Compare schema versions
+### 2: Comparing GraphQL schema versions via GraphQL Inspector

-Run the following with `codegenSchema.graphql` as the old schema, and `newSchema.graphql` as the new schema:
+Run the following from the [app](app) directory with `codegenSchema.graphql` as the old schema, and `newSchema.graphql` as the new schema:

 ```
 npx graphql-inspector diff ./schemas/codegenSchema.graphql ./schemas/newSchema.graphql
 ```

+The GraphQL Inspector runs and displays the number of changes.
+If there are no breaking changes, it returns a 'success' message.
+If there are breaking changes, it returns an ERROR message that serves as a warning that the front end needs to be updated to address these changes or the schema needs to be updated to restore and deprecate the field.

 ```sh
 Detected the following changes (4) between schemas: